ThinkDataEd/student/docs/unit2/lesson17.md

 ##***<u>Lesson 17: A Normal Measure of Spread</u>***

-###**Objective:**
+###**Objective**
 You will learn that standard deviation is another way to measure variability.

-###**Vocabulary:**
+###**Vocabulary**
 standard deviation (SD)

-###**Essential Concepts:**
+###**Essential Concepts**

-!!! note "Essential Concepts: "
+!!! note "Lesson 17 Essential Concepts"
     The standard deviation is another measure of spread.
-This is commonly used by statisticians because of its role in common models and distributions, such as the Normal Model.
+This is commonly used by statisticians because of its role in common models and distributions, such as the normal model.

-###**Lesson:**
+###**Lesson**
-1. In your DS journals, <strong style="color: red;">create a two-column table and label the left-column as *Measures of Center (Central Tendency)* and the right column as *Measures of Spread (Dispersion)*.</strong>
+1. In your IDS Journal, create a two-column table and label the left column *Measures of Center (Central Tendency)* and the right column *Measures of Spread (Dispersion)*.

 2. Review the information below about methods you have learned so far for measuring center and measuring spread in distributions.
-Place those measures in the corresponding column in your table.
+Place each of those measures in the correct column in your table.

-A measure of center tells us the value that is typical, or in the center.
-A
-    measure of spread tells us how variable, or how spread apart, the data are.
+3. A measure of center tells us the value that is typical, or in the center.
+A measure of spread tells us how variable, or how spread apart, the data are.

-    Measures of Center: ***mean (average or typical value), median*** Measures of Spread: ***mean absolute deviation (MAD), interquartile range (IQR)***
+    Measures of Center: ***mean (average or typical value), median***

+    Measures of Spread: ***mean absolute deviation (MAD), interquartile range (IQR)***

-3. Observe a student's response when asked to place terms in the correct column.
-Do you agree or disagree.  <strong style="color: blue;"> Insert a sample response </strong>
+4. Below is another student's response to question #2 above.
+Do you agree or disagree?

+    <strong style="color: blue;"> Insert a sample student response. </strong>

-4. A measure of center or a measure of spread depicts one value for a distribution.
+5. A measure of center or a measure of spread depicts one value for a distribution.
+In your IDS Journal, write down what you think the value of each measure tells you about the data in the distribution.
-Answer the following question in your DS journal:

-    100.  <strong style="color: red;">What does the value of each measure tell us about the data in the distribution? </strong>

-5. Add the term **standard deviation (SD)** to your *Measures of Spread* column.
+6. Add the term **standard deviation (SD)** to your *Measures of Spread* column.

-6. The standard deviation of a distribution is another way to measure spread, or variability.
+7. The standard deviation of a distribution is another way to measure spread, or variability.
 The standard deviation is similar to the mean absolute deviation (MAD).

-7. Recall the formula for calculating the MAD:
+8. Recall the formula for calculating the MAD:

     <center><img src="https://latex.codecogs.com/gif.latex?MAD=\frac{\sum_{i=1}^{n}&space;|x_i-\bar{x}|}{n}" title="MAD=\frac{\sum_{i=1}^{n} |x_i-\bar{x}|}{n}" /></center>

-8. While the MAD measures the absolute distance of each data point from the mean, the standard deviation squares the distances of each data point from the mean.
+9. While the MAD measures the absolute distance of each data point from the mean, the standard deviation *squares* the distances of each data point from the mean.
 Both methods result in positive measurements because distance is always positive.

-9. Recall that you calculated MAD values in the *How Far Apart?* handout ([LMR_2.6](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.6_How Far Apart.pdf)) during [Lesson 4](lesson4.md) of this unit.
-You will need LMR_2.6 in step 12.

 10. Observe the formula for calculating the standard deviation of a data set:

     <center><img src="https://latex.codecogs.com/gif.latex?MAD=\sqrt{\frac{\sum_{i=1}^{n}&space;(x_i-\bar{x})^2}{n}}" title="MAD=\sqrt{\frac{\sum_{i=1}^{n} (x_i-\bar{x})^2}{n}}" /></center>

-11. You will now complete the *How Far Apart? (with standard deviation -- SD)* handout ([LMR_2.16].(../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.16_How Far Apart SD.pdf)) You will calculate standard deviations of the dotplots using the formula listed above.
+11. Now you will calculate standard deviations of the dotplots using the formula in #10 above by using the *How Far Apart? (with standard deviation -- SD)* handout.

     Follow the directions on the handout.
-When you get to part iii, compute the sd for plot (a) as you follow along the steps in the video.
-Then compute the sd for plot (c) on your own.
+When you get to part iii, compute the SD for plot (a) as you follow along the steps in the video.
+Then compute the SD for plot (c) on your own.

-<div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.16_How Far Apart SD.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.16](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.16_How Far Apart SD.pdf)</div>
+    <strong style="color: black;"> To download a fillable copy of the [*How Far Apart? (with standard deviation -- SD)* handout (LMR_2.16)](https://ucla.box.com/s/9e6hkmoivhh1va85jlm5t5v47kwj686u) click on the document name</strong>.

+    <div align="center"><iframe src="https://app.box.com/embed/s/9e6hkmoivhh1va85jlm5t5v47kwj686u?sortColumn=date&view=list" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-<strong style="color: blue;"> Include a video showing step by step calculation of sd for plot (a) </strong>
+    <strong style="color: blue;"> Insert a video showing step-by-step calculations of SD for plot (a). </strong>

+12. Remember that you calculated MAD values in the *How Far Apart?* handout during [Lesson 4](lesson4.md) of this unit.
+Download a fillable copy of the [*How Far Apart?* handout (LMR_2.6)](https://ucla.box.com/s/8srlpc52picc5s4rtak9qbl4lkx4rnpy) <strong style="color: black;"> by clicking on the document name</strong>.

+    <div align="center"><iframe src="https://ucla.app.box.com/embed/s/8srlpc52picc5s4rtak9qbl4lkx4rnpy?sortColumn=date&view=list" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-12. Compare and contrast the standard deviations that you just calculated with the MAD values that you obtained in LMR _2.6 from lesson 4.
+13. Compare and contrast the standard deviations that you just calculated with the MAD values that you obtained in LMR _2.6 from Lesson 4.

-13. Answer the following in your SD journal. <strong style="color: red;">Why do you think the SD takes the square root of the average of the squares.</strong>
+14. In your IDS Journal, write down why you think the SD takes the square root of the average of the squares.

-14. To reinforce your conceptual understanding of standard deviation, you will estimate the standard deviation for a few numerical distributions and explain the reasoning for your estimate.
-You will use RStudio for the next activity.
+15. Using RStudio, you will now estimate the standard deviation for a few numerical distributions and explain the reasoning for your estimate.
 Load and view the atus data, then run the following functions one by one:

     **> histogram(~sleep, data=atus, breaks=seq(0,1500,by=100),**

-    **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;main = “Distribution of sleep in minutes”)**
+    **> main = “Distribution of sleep in minutes”)**

     **> sleep_mean<-mean(~sleep, data=atus)**

     **> add_line(vline=sleep_mean)**

-15. Observe the visual obtained and estimate the standard deviation.
-In your DS journal, report your estimate using the following sentence frame:
+16. Observe the visual obtained and estimate the standard deviation.
+In your IDS Journal, report your estimate using the following sentence frame:

-<strong style="color: red;">    “The time spent sleeping (in minutes) typically varies from the mean by <u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u>minutes.”</strong>
+    <strong style="color: red;">“The time spent sleeping (in minutes) typically varies from the mean by <u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u><u>&nbsp;&nbsp;&nbsp;&nbsp;</u>minutes.”</strong>

-<strong style="color: red;"> How did you come up with your estimate? </strong>
+17. <strong style="color: red;"> How did you come up with your estimate?</strong>

-16. Obtain the actual standard deviation by running the function:
+18. Obtain the actual standard deviation by running the function:

     **> sd(~sleep, data=atus)**

-17. Compare your estimate to the actual standard deviation.
+19. Compare your estimate to the actual standard deviation.

-18. Repeat this process with the following numerical variables: Household size and Socializing.
-Functions are provided below.
+20. Repeat this process with the following numerical variables: <strong style="color: purple;">Household Size</strong> and <strong style="color: purple;">Socializing</strong>.
+Refer to the functions below and report your estimate using the sentence frames provided:

-    Household size
+    <strong style="color: purple;">Household Size:</strong>

     **> histogram(~household_size, data=atus, nint=13)**